 Although Medarex has assigned to Celldex its intellectual property rights with respect to product candidates comprising humanized anti-FcyRI antibodies linked to an antigen, or murine anti-FcyRI antibodies linked to an antigen, Celldex has not been assigned the entire right, title and interest to these patents since Medarex did not receive an assignment from all of the inventors identified on these patents.
 Medarex has licensed other intellectual property rights to Celldex only in fields of use that encompass the use of antibodies, including antibody fragments, that bind to antigen presenting cells, such as dendritic cells and macrophages, in order to target these cells and modulate an immune response.
-Celldex's field of use for licensed antibodies from Medarex does not include bispecific antibody technology-that is, the use of a first antibody attached to a second antibody, where the first antibody serves as a targeting antibody to an antigen presenting cell and the second antibody attaches to an antigen.
+Celldex's field of use for licensed antibody serves as a targeting antibody to an antigen presenting cell and the second antibody attaches to an antigen.
 Celldex is also restricted from making products using murine anti-FcyRI antibodies for diagnostic purposes.
 In addition, Celldex has granted Medarex an option to obtain a worldwide, non-exclusive, royalty-free, fully paid-up license, with the right to sublicense, under claims in two U.S. patent applications, and related foreign counterparts, if and when such patent claims issue, relating to antibodies that bind dendritic cells, other than anti-mannose receptor antibodies, in order to allow Medarex to operate in areas outside Celldex's APC Targeting Technology.
 As a result, Celldex may not be able to prevent Medarex or third parties from asserting their rights under these patents.
 Celldex's patent rights may not provide Celldex with competitive advantages against competitors having similar technology.
 If Celldex is unable to obtain and enforce patent protection for its products, Celldex's business could be materially harmed.